tibor309/dotfiles/README.md

 # 🎨 Mauve
 This theme is a modified version of [ART3MISTICAL](https://github.com/ART3MISTICAL/dotfiles)'s second rice.
 It mainly focuses on tiling window management, and uses the Catppuccin Mocha Mauve theme with Colloid icons.

-> [!NOTE]
+> [!WARNING]
 > This setup was originally made for Fedora 39.
-The custom GNOME shell theme might have some issues on later versions.
+Themes and configs might not work properly on other versions/distros.

 ## Packages